 Join young Sarah, the daughter of healthcare workers, as she embarks on an adventure from home with her friend, Plant Pru.
 Together, they learn how to protect themselves from a dangerous army of germs.
 We Did it Together is a vibrant children’s book that weaves a story of hope during the uncertainty of a global pandemic.
 Sarah’s story is the first book from architect & illustrator Kamala Nair.

-This title is available in print on Amazon.
-The eBook is will be available soon on Kindle.
+This title is available in print and as an eBook on Amazon.

 - Dani Stays Home